 With this in mind, here are the age-appropriate times when most babies drop a nap.

-This is when babies usually drop to a 3 nap schedule.
+Around 5 months old is when babies usually drop to a 3 nap schedule.
 Their naps start to lengthen and they can handle longer wake windows.
 This is usually a fairly natural process, especially if you are working on sleep learning – teaching independent sleep skills.

 During this process, it is normal to have a cat nap (4th nap) that is shorter (less than an hour) in the evening.
 This is often needed to help prevent overtiredness and make it to bedtime.
 It may not happen every day, but it may be needed some days as your baby learns to consolidate their sleep and button up their 3 nap schedule.